Stanton County

 • Energy-Kilowatt-hours used by the customer

-• Demand-The amount of energy used or demanded by a customer over a given time.
+• The amount of energy used or demanded by a customer over a given time.
 This is the peak need required by the consumer.

 • Transmission-Cost to move the energy from the generator to a localized delivery point